IyaadDev/Thx/README.md

 # Thx
 Thx is the **best way** to say Thank You 💖

+// To be recreated in School Tool
+// Was originally planned to use Power Automate Web Hooks
 ## What is Thx?
 Have you ever wanted to drop in **a quick Thank-You** but **aren't sure** how to make it as **quick** and **easy** as possible?